 While copyright law protects many “traditional” creative works (such as books or sheet music), copyright law can also protect many other creative works such as photographs, paintings, sculptures or even some architectural drawings.
 One of the most commonly overlooked areas of intellectual property protection are the copyright rights in product packaging, promotional photographs.
 All products have packaging, and nearly all products have product photographs which sellers put online.
 All of this can be protected and used to help stop competitors from “knocking off” products: but few businesses realize this until it is too late.

-Those needing assistance with patents, trademarks or copyrights matters may contact me at email@example.com or by phone at 239-344-1307.
+Those needing assistance with patents, trademarks or copyrights matters may contact us at 239-344-1100 or by email at email@example.com.